What Debts Are Covered by Debt Collection Laws?

 What is the Debt Collector Required to Tell You About the Debt?

 Yes, you may stop a debt collector from contacting you by saying so in writing.
 Once you tell a debt collector not to contact you, the debt collector can no longer do so, except to tell you in writing that there will be no further contact or to tell you that some specific action may be taken.
 Also, federal law states that a debt collector may not contact you if you send the collection agency a letter stating you do not owe money within 30 days after you are first contacted.
 However, a debt collector can renew collection efforts if you are sent proof of the debt.
+In addition, even if direct collection contact is stopped, a debt collector may still attempt to take legal action against you in a court of law.
+Consumers should respond immediately to legal notices regarding potential court actions involving debt collection.
+Ignoring a lawsuit notice in a debt collection case may result in a default judgment being entered against the targeted consumer, even when a debt may not actually be owed.

-What Types of Debt Collection Practices are Prohibited?
+What Types of Debt Collection Practices Are Prohibited?

 Also, a debt collector may not say: